seanox/pdf-service/README.md

 - API for templates and other markup generators abstract templates for individual generators
 - PDF comparison for test automation
-pixel-based and difference image generation
+pixel- and color-based with difference image generation
 - PDF Tools as standalone Java applications
 includes Compare, Designer, Preview as command line applications
 designing and testing outside and independent of projects